dastasoft/react_course/README.md

 ```

 _(-g for globally instalation)_
 In order to create a new react project:

 ```sh
 create-react-app react-complete-guide
 ```

-_This will create a new react app inside of the react-complete-guide folder_
+This will create a new react app inside of the react-complete-guide folder.

 ### Starting the app